 Dandelion (Taraxacum Officinale) is a medicinal herb with many uses including spring tonics and herbal teas.
 Dandelions really put on a show during spring when yellow dandelion blooms pop up in lawns all over America.
 People rush out to apply herbicide or spend hours digging them out by hand, not realizing what a useful plant they are killing.
 Many gardeners consider the colorful dandelion an invasive weed.
 Actually dandelion plants make powerful spring tonics and the leaves and roots are excellent medicinal herbs.
-The leaves also makes a fine tasting dish if prepared properly.
+The leaves also makes a fine tasting green like mustard or turnip.

 When the old timers made spring tonics the main ingredient was dandelion.
 It restored the system after months of winter weather, wood smoke, colds, and lack of fresh vegetables in the diet.
 Dandelion is a great herb for treating depression due to winter blues, suppressed anger, or disappointment.
 Put in one tablespoon of chopped root per cup of boiling water and steep for thirty minutes.
 Strain and sip 2 or 3 cups a day for one week.

 Dandelion roots contain detoxifiers that clean out various body poisons associated with constipation, joint inflammation, gout, acne, fluid retention, and urinary disorders.
 Dandelion root tea is a favorite liver stimulant in many rural areas and has even been used to treat addiction and alcoholism.
 Dandelion root tincture was once given to patients with failing hearts to ensure adequate potassium intake.
 Dandelions are one of the richest sources of potassium known to man.
 Dandelion leaves also contain high concentrations of calcium, iron, silicon, magnesium, zinc, manganese, and Vitamins A, D, C, B, and K.